 From doing something small, such as paying for someone’s coffee, to donating to a charity you believe in, financial generosity is a simple way to lift people up.
 Often, that single act will change their day (and beyond) for the better in ways you cannot fathom.

 Your time is one of the most valuable resources you have, and sharing it with others is a lovely way to show you care.
 Maybe your neighbor is going through a rough patch and needs help caring for their lawn.
-Maybe one of your coworkers is sick and could really use a homecooked meal.
+Maybe one of your coworkers is sick and could really use a homecooked meal (or a prepared one delivered to their home).
 Maybe the girls in your daughter’s Girl Scouts troop need a leader and positive role model.

 You can find endless opportunities to give of yourself and your time simply by looking at the world and people around you.
 Doing so is an extraordinary way to demonstrate what kindness in action looks like.